-You may be skeptical about an article written by a euthanasia veterinarian.
+You may be skeptical about an article written by a euthanasia veterinarian and rightfully so.
 Some will assume that we advocate for euthanasia sooner rather than later in most situations.
 That isn't our point of view and we often try to help clients see alternatives they hadn't considered.
 We believe this decision should be made carefully and thoughtfully, with good counsel and accurate information.
 This article is written to help you know when the timing for euthanasia is right.
-If your pet is not exhibiting the signs described in this article, euthanasia may not be the right decision at this time.
+If your pet is not exhibiting the signs described in this article, euthanasia is probably not the right decision for you to make at this time.

-For most people, euthanasia seems appropriate when the pet is unable to get up, refuses food and water, or is in a coma.
+Choosing euthanasia seems most appropriate when the pet is unable to get up, refuses food and water, or is in a coma.
 It's much harder to know what to do when the signs are less obvious.
 To avoid pain and suffering for your pet, you may be faced with making a decision about euthanasia before these obvious symptoms occur.
-Sometimes nature doesn't bring death quickly or painlessly.
-You may be able to spare your pet pain and suffering and also spare yourself the awful memory of your pet's suffering.
+You may choose euthanasia when nature isn't bringing death quickly or painlessly.
+You can spare your pet the pain and suffering that is sometimes involved, and you can also spare yourself the memory of your pet's suffering.